 Amazon Alexa is a built-in feature, no additional download required.

-Office workers will benefit from alerts to help you stand up and move.
+Office workers will benefit from alerts to remind you to stand up and move.
 While the smart track feature will auto-detect the type of activity you’re doing, allowing more accurate calorie counts.

 The Versa 3 has new fast charging, able to recharge for a full day in an amazing 12 minutes.
 It averages about 6 days of battery life, but some users get a slightly longer life.
 Battery life still varies quite a bit depending on how you’re using the smartwatch.

 High battery uses like GPS will drain the battery faster.

 Its sync range is a little longer than other Fitbit models.
 It can reach up to 30 ft.
 It’s compatible with both Bluetooth 4.0 and WiFi.

 You’ll also have a wide variety of watch faces and other customization options on the Versa 3.
 Quick notifications and reply options will help you stay connected with friends, family, and coworkers.
 Its always-on face makes checking notifications easy – just lift your wrist and the relevant information will pop up.Check Fitbit Price on Amazon

 Garmin vivoactive 4

 Like Fitbit, Garmin’s smartwatches tend to be their most versatile devices.
 The vivoactive 4 is no exception to that.
 It comes pre-loaded with more than 20 fitness apps, in addition to many different smartwatch capabilities.

-It’s a little more focused on fitness, again than the Versa 2.
+Being a Garmin, it’s a little more focused on fitness than the Versa 2.
 New features include things like video demonstrations of proper exercise forms.
 It’s also slightly more flexible when it comes to music, letting you play custom playlists from the watch, Spotify, and more.